 If at first you don’t succeed, try try again.
 That seems to be the motto of the ATA and others in the trucking industry when it comes to Federal Preemption of States Rights in order for them to be able to regulate trucker wages.

 Last month truckers breathed one more sigh of relief as the most recent attempt to preempt states rights, allowing drivers to be paid for all time, once again failed, this time in the March Omnibus Spending bill.
 Read more: ATA lobbies for anti-trucker wage provisions in Omnibus Spending bill

 This was the fifth non successful attempt made by the trucking industry, (which includes the ATA, the 50 ATA-affiliated state trucking associations, the Truckload Carriers Association and others), to include anti-trucker preemption language in a major bill.

 ATA has now lost this five times: the 2015 Highway bill, 2016 FAA funding reauthorization bill, the 2017 omnibus funding bill, the Thud and DOT 2018 appropriation bills (when they were going piece meal) and now the 2018 omnibus funding bill

 Make No Mistake, they will be trying again to have preemption language included in another bill coming up for vote, most likely the infrastructure or omnibus in October.

 What is this preemption language that the ATA is so desperate to have included in these bills?
 First, the language has been known as the Denham Amendment, Denham language, F4A preemption, FAAAA preemption, Meal and Rest Break Preemption.

-It’s language which would exclude truckers from being included in state labor laws which ensure employees are not exploited.
+Denham language would exclude truckers from State labor laws which protect driver wages and safety and ensure employees are not exploited.